 What would you do if you could stop time?
 Would you use this power to avoid difficult situations?
 To cheat on a test?
 Maybe to get revenge on someone who wronged you?
 Or would you just be a pervert and use it to peek at your crush’s panties?
 Turns out, the hero of Fragtime, a yuri manga by Sato with a magical twist, is just such a pervert.

-Since she was a child, Moritani has been able to freeze time at will for precisely three minutes a day, a power that allows her to easily get out of awkward conversations, stressful confrontations and any other kind of social interaction that makes her uncomfortable – which is pretty much all social interactions.
+Since she was a child, Moritani has been able to freeze time at will for precisely three minutes a day.
+This power allows her to easily get out of awkward conversations, stressful confrontations and any other kind of social interaction that makes her uncomfortable – which is pretty much all social interactions.
 Once she enters high school, Moritani starts using her powers to secretly observe her classmates and becomes fascinated with Murakami, a beautiful and popular girl who seems like the complete opposite of herself.
 Murakami is confident, graceful and good with people and Moritani’s admiration for her quickly starts to develop into a powerful crush.
 So, one day, she decides to have a little peek at Murakami’s panties while time is frozen, only to discover that Murakami isn’t affected by her power and isn’t frozen at all!
 Completely mortified and desperate to win Murakami’s approval, Moritani agrees to use her powers for Murakami’s benefit, and thus their strange relationship is born.

 Despite the fact that this series’ hook involves super powers, Fragtime is a pretty grounded and character-focused story.
 Mortiani’s powers are clearly meant to represent her isolation and they function in accordance with her psychological state; She acquires the time-stopping power when she first wishes for the ability to get away from other people, it doesn’t work on the one girl she is interested in getting close to and it starts to fade once she starts forming connections with others again.
 Since it’s just a plot device meant to help us explore Moritani’s, and later Murakami’s, psyche, no explanation is ever given as to why she has these powers.
 She’s not descended from a line of witches and she wasn’t doused in super-power granting chemicals, as far as we know.
 The source of Moritani’s powers isn’t what’s important, the real story is about these two girls coming out of their shells and finding the courage to be the people that they want to be, all while falling in love, of course.